Born from NASA technology and perfected for sleep.

 For girls who have lofty aspirations of dark libraries, gothic spires, and reading classic literature by candlelight, this is the aesthetic for them.

-Moody and eternally autumnal, dark academia evokes images of leather-bound books, brogues, and hand-knitted cardigans.
-Choose a cool tone for the dominant colour such as grey, green, or brown, and pair it with a complementary palette of creams, rusty oranges, and touches of jewel tones.
+Moody and eternally autumnal, dark academia evokes images of leather-bound books, brogues, and hand-knit cardigans.
+Choose a cool tone for the dominant colour, such as grey, green, or brown, and pair it with a complementary palette of creams, rusty oranges, and touches of jewel tones.

 Key accessories include lots of bookshelves for all those limited edition hardbacks, warm lighting in antique-style lamps, and a plush velvet reading chair.
-If there’s space, this would be the perfect room for a grand four-poster with heavy curtains for that lady of the manor finish.
+If there’s space, this would be the perfect room for a grand black bed or high sleeper bed to store all their books.

 Bring a myriad of colours into your little one’s space with pastel pinks, sky blues, and warm whites.